How can we join 4-H?

 How much does it cost?

-Current enrollment fees are $40.00 for youth and $15.00 for adult volunteers.
+2023-2024 enrollment fees will be $80.00 per youth and $30.00 per adult volunteer.
+All fees are non-refundable.
 Some projects may have additional expenses, such as purchasing bedding and feed for animals, or purchasing fabric for Sewing.

 What is the uniform?